Fedi6431/X-backup/README.md

 Don't worry about this Windows Defender popup, because you have downloaded a file from an external source, so Windows Defender will say that running this app can expose you to risk

 Just click on "run" button

+When you run the installer, it will download the necessary packages on requirements.txt and then start the program